SoerenToennesen/Algorithm-visualization/README.md

 ## Examples

-The current project is deplyed here on GitHub on the following link:
+The current project is deployed here on GitHub on the following link:

 https://soerentoennesen.github.io/Algorithm-visualization/